gilnam74/vex-sneppet/Python-for-artists.md

 ## Creating a first custom tool
 Here we will create from scratch a custom tool (lets name it GeoCreator) for Houdini with a User Interface.
 GeoCreator will generate an empty geometry node with a certain name in the root of the current scene.
 Not an outstanding functionality but it's just a basic example which will help us to start solving tasks in Houdini with Python.
 Besides a huge amount of video tutorials starts from creating a geometry node, diving inside, deleting File node and creating a grid, while you can do the same by CTR + click on Grid shelf tool.
 So might be useful in some cases.

-We will start with building a functional part of the code in the Python Source Editor, then we will add and setup UI and finally we will save the code as a Python file and make it launch from the Shelve.
+We will begin with building a functional part of the code in the Python Source Editor, then we will add and setup UI and finally we will save the code as a Python file and make it launch from the Shelve.

 ### Develop functionality
+Let's design a Python program which will solve the task of creating a geometry node with a specific name.

-First, let's develop a functional part of the code.
-Run Python Source Editor.
-To create any node in Houdini with Python you need to define a parent for this node.
+To create a node in Houdini with Python use a `createNode()` command.
+To run this command successfully we need two main things:
+- A [string](Programming-basics#data-types) [argument](Programming-basics#commands) which will define the type of node which will be created.
+- A parent object, where this node will be placed ().
+In case

+The most obvious way to get the name of a required node type is to create this node with UI and take the name from Info Box window.
+Run Houdini, CTR + click on the Grid Tool in the Create Shelf tab and open Info Box for `grid_object1` node.

+open a Python Source Editor.

 In our case, parent object would be a root of the object context: `hou.node('/obj/')`.
-Then you can create a geometry node setting this object as a parent.

 ```python
 import hou